-C. Running tool
+6.3 Running tool

-After getting a drawn picture of a state machine and importing a prepared input file, the tool can run to play a graphical animation of the state machine.
+A picture of a state machine has been drawn and/or got and an input file has been prepared and/or imported, and then the tool can run to play a graphical animation of the state machine.
 The tool allows human users to adjust the duration of the speed of animation.
 The unit of duration is millisecond.
 The smaller the duration is, the faster the animation is played.
 Animations can be played step by step in addition to that they can be played automatically from the beginning to the end.
-When an animation is played step by step, we can observe each state transition (done by rec2) from state 32 to state 33 in a finite computation of M{ABP} .
+When an animation is played step by step, we can observe each state transition graphically.
+For example, Fig. 4 shows a state transition (done by rec2) from state 32 to state 33 in a finite computation of $M{\rm ABP}$.

-D. The algorithm of graphical animation The algorithm used in the tool is as follows:
+6.4 The algorithm of graphical animation

+The algorithm used in the tool is as follows: